 This training course is suitable for home based care of the seriously ill, frail, elderly as well as for persons suffering from chronic diseases (e.g. HIV/AIDS, TB, cancer, etc).

 The duration of the training course is 3 months, on a full time basis.

 Each learner who successfully completes the course has the opportunity to celebrate at a small graduation ceremony with their fellow learners, and a special guest speaker.
 They receive a certificate and have a candle light ceremony with a pledge reading.

 The course is presented in English.
 Learners are therefore required to be able to communicate (write and speak) in English.
 Typically, the minimum requirement for Communication Literacy is Grade 9, although all prospective learners will be evaluated during the registration procedures.

-The cost of registration in 2017 is R50 per learner.
+The cost of registration is R150 per learner.
 This is payable in cash on the day of registration, and covers the application test and interview.
 Registration is done at the Nightingale Trust premises.

 The learner will be informed telephonically at the close of the registration period whether they have been accepted onto the next course, after which the course fees become due.

 Please note that registration takes place only at certain times of the year.
 Prospective learners are placed on a waiting list, and will be contacted when registration for the next course starts.

 The cost of training is R4800 per learner.